dferber90/spacejelly/README.md

 ```

+## Project Setup

+### Configuration

-## Exit Codes
+### Exit Codes

 See [here](https://github.com/joyent/node/blob/master/doc/api/process.markdown#exit-codes) for node exit codes.

 Spacejam codes:

 *  0: everything was fine. all tests passed.
 * 21: Tests failed.
 * 22: Spacejelly failed.
 * 23: Spacejelly timed out (increase timeout with `-t` flag or in config)
-* 24:Meteor failed to start.
+* 24: Meteor failed to start.
 There is probably an error within your app.
 Try starting it on its own.
 * 25: Mongo failed (maybe `meteor reset` may help).
 * 26: Selenium failed.
 * 27: Nightwatch failed.

+> **TIP**
-Run `$?` in terminal to get the exit code of the previous commmand.
+> Run `$?` in terminal to get the exit code of the previous commmand.
 You can use this to get the exit code of spacejelly by running it after spacejelly finishes.

 See `lib/Spacejelly.js` for up-to-date list.

+## Example

+An example for a Meteor app with Nightwatch tests is provided in `examples/leaderboard`.
+Check out this repository, `$ cd examples/leaderboard` and run `$ spacejelly` to see it in action.

 ## Development

 ### Fancy Installation